Last Updated on May 3, 2023 by Anjali Chourasiya

 One of the most important sectors in India is the IT sector.
 It is one of the largest contributors to the country’s export revenue.
 Besides this, India is the largest IT services provider globally.
 When looking into investments, several publicly listed IT companies are doing good in terms of profit.
-In this article, let’s look at the best IT sector stocks in India, how to evaluate the stocks and the industry’s growth.
+Let’s understand IT stocks in detail, how to evaluate them, how to find the best IT stocks using Tickertape and a list of top IT stocks on NIfty 50.

 What are IT stocks?